 Measured once a year, derived from end of year exams.
-The next annual update is due at the end of quarter 3 2019/20.

 Good performance for this indicator is defined as the gap narrowing between the most and least successful pupils alongside a steady increase in the results obtained.

 Outcome 1: Slough children will grow up to be happy, healthy and successful